a Jewish presence in the City of St. Louis

 Confirmation class is an important step to lifelong adult Jewish learning.
 This program seeks to answer students’ questions and help them experience how Jewish values help to shape their own lives.
 The class is based on topics important to students.

 The highlight of 10th grade is a once-in-a-lifetime trip to New York, where students learn about the immigrant experience by going to Ellis Island and the Tenement Museum, tour the lower East Side, spend Kabbalat Shabbat at a lively New York Synagogue, and visit the Lubavitch community in Crown Heights.

 The year culminates with a confirmation service, where students publicly affirm their Jewish identities, share what they have learned with the congregation, and recommit to a lifetime of learning.

 Confirmation class is led by Rabbi Susan Talve.

-Post-Confirmation students go on exciting Alternative Spring Break adventure where they engage in the holy work of tikkun olam and continue to strengthen their individual identities and their community relationships.
+Post-Confirmation students often go on exciting Alternative Spring Break adventure where they engage in the holy work of tikkun olam and continue to strengthen their individual identities and their community relationships.
 In 2010 and 2011, Alternative Spring Break worked on clean-up and rebuilding in New Orleans.